douglasdavis/ddavis.io/content/posts/root-without-root.md

 draft = false
 +++

-The high energy physics community has used [ROOT](https://root.cern/) for over 20 years now.
-It's a very large, monolithic set of libraries packaged up with a C++ interpreter called [Cling](https://root.cern.ch/cling).
-ROOT's strength, in my opinion, lay in its ability to serialize C++ objects to disk in binary format (you can read all about it [here](https://root.cern.ch/root/htmldoc/guides/users-guide/InputOutput.html)).
+The high energy physics community has used [ROOT](https://root.cern/) since the late 90's.
+It's a very large and monolithic set of libraries packaged up with a C++ interpreter called [Cling](https://root.cern.ch/cling).
+ROOT's strength (in my opinion) is its ability to serialize C++ objects to disk in binary format (you can read all about it [here](https://root.cern.ch/root/htmldoc/guides/users-guide/InputOutput.html)).
 This is perfect for HEP.
 We have classes for events as a whole, classes for hits in the detector, classes for whole reconstructed particles, etc. ROOT is great for storing this in an intuitive way, for example: particles live in containers owned by an event, hits live in a container owned by a track, whole reconstructed particles have an "Element Link" (a class to act as a pointer on disk) to a track associated with it, etc.

 ## The problem {#the-problem}

 ROOT is a monolithic beast.
 It's a lot to carry around if all one needs to do is look at a few numbers stored in a ROOT file.
 It takes a while to build the entire library (and the packaged interpreter).
 The ROOT team distributes some binaries, and some package managers provide binaries or a way to build locally (e.g. the [Arch User's Repository](https://aur.archlinux.org/))... but for beginners and quick tasks that's not always a great solution[^fn:1].

 Then, to actually look at one's data a C++ "macro" has be be written (not a compiler preprocessor macro, this is something that is meant to be processed by ROOT's C++ interpreter, cling); or, one writes a proper executable, compile it, link it, and run it.
 This C++ code can be verbose and full of boilerplate (especially for reading ROOT files, where one has to connect C++ variables to ROOT "branches", one line at a time[^fn:2]).

 ## The old solution {#the-old-solution}

 If a ROOT build was aware of a python installation during the build process, one can end up with PyROOT - ROOT's builtin python bindings.
 PyROOT basically allows writing C++ style code in python to talk to ROOT objects.
-That's not even the old solution I'm about to mention. [root-numpy](https://github.com/scikit-hep/root%5Fnumpy) is what I'd consider the _old_ solution -- it's a python library accelerated with Cython which turns the C style arrays stored in ROOT files into numpy arrays.
+That's not even the old solution I'm about to mention.
+[root-numpy](https://github.com/scikit-hep/root%5Fnumpy) is what I'd consider the _old_ solution -- it's a python library accelerated with Cython which turns the C style arrays stored in ROOT files into numpy arrays.
 It can also be installed with pip.
 Unfortunately, it requires a ROOT installation (because it requires `import ROOT`).

 ## The solution {#the-solution}

 Now enter [uproot](https://github.com/scikit-hep/uproot).
 This awesome new library is pure Python and does not require a ROOT installation.
 We can interact with ROOT files is as easy as:

 ```nil
 $ pip install uproot